SuperMcBrent/SharingIsCaring/README.md

 Each problem's data lives in its own subdirectory under `SharedExercises/`

-This subdirectory includes the (partially-) completed problem with corresponding instructions (as .md or .pdf).
+This directory includes the (partially-) completed problem with corresponding instructions (as .md or .pdf).

 ```text
 SharedExercises/